glouppe/info8006-introduction-to-ai/lecture4.md

     - Unary constraint involve a single variable.
         - Equivalent to reducing the domain, e.g. $SA \neq green$.
     - Binary constraints involve pairs of variables, e.g. $SA \neq WA$.
-    - Higher-oder constraints involve 3 or more variables.
+    - Higher-order constraints involve 3 or more variables.
 - *Preferences* (*soft constraints*)
     - e.g., red is better than green.
     - Often representable by a cost for each variable assignment.